eaych/Type-Master/README.md

 #### `1` Start a new challenge

 The user inputs their username, desired difficulty and will receive a prompt to copy.
-After submission, the user will receive statistics and the score will be saved to the server leaderboard.
+After submission, the user will receive statistics and the score may be saved to the server leaderboard.

 #### `2` View Scoreboard